25 Things to Know About Konami’s "Castlevania" Series

 24. In 2005, Work Began on a Castlevania Movie, but the Project was Cancelled in 2007

-While there’ve been numerous print adaptations of Castlevania stories, the 2017 Netflix series is the first time a full Castlevania story has been featured on broadcast media.
+While there’ve been numerous print adaptations of Castlevania stories, the 2017 Netflix series is the first time a full Castlevania story was featured on broadcast media.